-PC&C GmbH became a huge success for both Navision and for the three founder.
+PC&C GmbH became a huge success for both Navision and for the three founders.
 It is a unique export adventure in the short history of the European software industry and has become a precedent for international expansion under the name of “The Navision Model.”

 25 years ago three young gentlemen from Jutland in Denmark set up a small office in Hamburg, Germany, from where they would sell the Danish financial software program Navigator to German customers.
 In honor of their achievements here is a short version of a very interesting chapter in the short history of the European software industry.